TierOne-Software/tar/README.md

 ### Submitting Changes

 1. Fork the repository on GitHub
-2. Create a feature branch from `main`
+2. Create a feature branch from `master`
 3. Make your changes with appropriate tests
 4. Ensure all tests pass and code follows the existing style
 5. Submit a pull request with a clear description of your changes